chris4jahn/myMacBookSetup/README.md

 ## Visual Studio Code Extensions

 I use VS Code for writing blog posts, scripting, and Infrastructure as Code (IaC).
-Here are my essential extensions:
+Here are my essential extensions.
+I automate the installation using VS Code CLI (see below).

 - .NET Install Tool
 - Azure Account